 With no exception, all agreed that Hamas is the first cause of Gazan suffering and must give up power.
 In July, the Arab League unanimously agreed: 22 Arab countries spoke as one.

 None accused Israel of genocide – not even on the far left.
 Even the United Kingdom says it's not genocide; even the U.N. issued two reports disagreeing with each other.
-Legally, it is not genocide when Israel has the capacity to kill most Gazans, God forbid, but tries to move them away from terror tunnel operations and out of harm's way.
-But it barely matters what we call it: the dire hunger and total destruction are unlike anything the world has seen since 1945.
+Legally, it is not genocide if Israel has the technical capacity to kill most Gazans, God forbid, but tries to move them away from terror tunnel operations and out of harm's way to destroy the infrastructure of terror that makes no distinction between civilian and military.

-No nation could face what Israel must face and come out morally unscathed.
-Israel is held to a double standard.
-When the world does it, when those close to us do it, we can stand in our moral power by calling it out – which is hard.
-It might well be antisemitism dressed up in more polite clothing.
-And, the Israel we love will do all she can to stand in her moral power, to try her absolute best to be her best amidst some of the world's worst – and Israel has failed spectacularly.
+Granted, no nation could face what the State of Israel must face and come out morally unscathed.
+Often Israel is held to a double standard.
+When diplomats and keyboard warriors do it, we must stand in our moral power by calling it out as antisemitism dressed up in more polite clothing.

-This moment needs us not to be small, but to be big and bold, to stand in our moral power.
+One of these would be difficult enough.
+We must do both.
+Either one of these challenges us to our core.
+We face both.
+Therefore this moment needs us not to be small, but to be big and bold, to stand in our moral power.

 Our pain reveals what we love.
-In our pain, we can stand in our moral power by calling Israel to do much better, even if the task is impossibly hard.
-In our pain, we can call out extremism that is so far out of line with who we must be.
+In our pain, we can stand in our moral power by calling Israel to do better, even if the task might be all but impossible.
+In our pain, we can stand in our moral power by calling out extremism that is so far out of line with who we must be.

 Silence encourages the tormentor, never the tormented.
 Sometimes we must interfere.
 When human lives are endangered, when human dignity is in jeopardy, national borders and sensitivities become irrelevant....
 [T]hat place must – at that moment – become the center of the universe.